trobutlef/Poke-Chess/README.md

 # Poke-Chess
-Just a simple chess game but with pokemons
+Just a simple chess game but with pokemon